fasterci/rules_gitops/README.md

 1. A new `helloworld` manifest will be rendered using the new image
 1. The new `helloworld` pod will be deployed

-It is possible to use alternative ways to resolve images as long as respective rule implements K8sPushInfo provider.
+It is possible to use alternative ways to resolve images as long as respective rule implements GitopsPushInfo provider.
 For example, this setup will mirror the referred image into a local registry and provide a reference to it. `k8s_deploy` will need to use `image_pushes` parameter:

 ```starlark
 load("@com_fasterci_rules_mirror//mirror:defs.bzl", "mirror_image")